 - Strong sectorial concentration of exports: automotive and consumer electronics

-- Regional development inequalities/the east lagging behind (infrastructure and training)
+- Regional development inequalities: the east is lagging behind (infrastructure and training)

-- Insufficient research and development/export relying on assembly activities (low value-added)
+- Insufficient research and development, exports relying on assembly activities (low value-added)

 - Shortage of skilled labour and high long-term unemployment